Deischox/Praktikum2021/README.md

    mvn clean spring-boot:run
    ```
 ### Build
-To built your own Version is no problem.
+You can easily build your own version with maeven.
 To host it you would need <a href="http://tomcat.apache.org/">Tomcat</a> or another software that can host .war files.
 You need to run this inside the project folder!
 1. Build your .war file
    ```sh
    mvn clean package